scrapinghub/splash/docs/scripting-ref.rst

 Errors (ok==nil) are only reported when "main" webpage request failed.
 If a request to a related resource failed then no error is reported by ``splash:go``.
-To detect and handle such errors (e.g. broken image/js/css links, ajax requests failed to load) use :ref:`splash-har`.
+To detect and handle such errors (e.g. broken image/js/css links, ajax requests failed to load) use :ref:`splash-har` or :ref:`splash-on-response`.

 ``splash:go`` follows all HTTP redirects before returning the result, but it doesn't follow HTML ``<meta http-equiv="refresh" ...>`` redirects or